Democratic Kampuchea: Society

-Although the Southwestern Zone was one original centre of power of the Khmer Rouge, and cadres administered it with strict discipline, random executions were relatively rare, and "new people" were not persecuted if they had a cooperative attitude.
+Although the Southwestern Zone was one of the original centres of power of the Khmer Rouge, and cadres administered it with strict discipline, random executions were relatively rare, and "new people" were not persecuted if they had a cooperative attitude.
 In the Western Zone and in the Northwestern Zone, conditions were harsh.
 Starvation was general in the latter zone because cadres sent rice to Phnom Penh rather than distributing it to the local population.
 In the Northern Zone and in the Central Zone, there seem to have been more executions than there were victims of starvation.
 Little reliable information emerged on conditions in the Northeastern Zone, one of the most isolated parts of Cambodia.